 4. The Title IX Coordinator or designee shall meet with all individuals reasonably believed to have relevant information, including the grievant and the individual(s) against whom the complaint was lodged, and any witnesses to the conduct.
 The investigation shall be carried on discreetly, maintaining confidentiality insofar as reasonably possible while conducting an effective investigation.

-5. If after an investigation, the Title IX Coordinator or designee determines that there is reasonable cause to believe that sex discrimination or sexual harassment has occurred, the INDGA shall take appropriate corrective action in an effort to ensure that the conduct ceases and will not recur.
+5. If after an investigation, the Title IX Coordinator or designee determines that there is reasonable cause to believe that sex discrimination or sexual harassment has occurred, INDGA shall take appropriate corrective action in an effort to ensure that the conduct ceases and will not recur.
 The Title IX Coordinator or designee shall also provide and or arrange for confidential counseling or training where appropriate.
-In addition, the Title IX Coordinator or designee shall seek an informal agreement between the parties which is consistent with INGDA Title IX principles and goals.
+In addition, the Title IX Coordinator or designee shall seek an informal agreement between the parties that is consistent with INGDA Title IX principles and goals.

-6. If no agreement satisfactory to the parties can be reached within twenty (20) working days from receipt of the complaint, the Title IX Coordinator or designee shall make a report to the School Board within thirty (30) working days from receipt of the complaint.
+6. If no agreement satisfactory to the parties can be reached within twenty (20) working days from receipt of the complaint, the Title IX Coordinator or designee shall make a report to the school board within thirty (30) working days from receipt of the complaint.

-7. The School Board shall review the case and make its recommendations to the Title IX Coordinator within fifteen (15) working days after receiving the grievance.
+7. The school board shall review the case and make its recommendations to the Title IX Coordinator within fifteen (15) working days after receiving the grievance.

 8. The Title IX Coordinator shall make provisions to maintain all records of complaints and their disposition.